 Located in the beautiful town of Crowborough in East Sussex, The Vines is a person-centred residential service.
-We specialise in supporting people with an acquired brain injury (ABI) and progressive neurological conditions (PNC).
-This includes dementia, epilepsy, huntington’s disease, parkinson’s disease, a stroke and korsakoff's syndrome.
-We are currently accepting admissions for mid to long term placements.
+We specialise in supporting people with an acquired brain injury (ABI), traumatic brain injury (TBI) and progressive neurological conditions (PNC).
+This includes Dementia, Epilepsy, Huntington’s Disease, Parkinson’s Disease, a Stroke and Korsakoff's syndrome.
+We are currently accepting admissions for mid- to long-term placements.

 The Vines aims to promote independence and help each resident to return back into the community, where possible.

-We have two new self-contained flats now open at our specialist residential care home for adults with an AB, TBI and PNC.
+We recently opened two self-contained flats at our specialist residential care home for adults with an ABI, TBI and PNC.